 - the leverage effect can multiply gains (but also losses, for which we must invest carefully and with risk controls);

-- everyone can trade by investing an initial sum of $100 with some of the trusted Italian brokers.
+- everyone can trade by investing an initial sum of $100 with some of the trusted brokers, such as eToro (official website).